-Additional Information: Repeatable course.
-A maximum of six (6) semester hours of DIS or Research Methods (BSC 4933) may be applied to the biological science major.
+Additional Information: Repeatable course up to a maximum of twelve (12) hours but only six (6) semester hours of DIS or Research Methods (BSC 4933) may be applied to the biological science major.
 See an advisor in the Undergraduate Advising Office for the form required to take a DIS.